 Note: The classification of the changes set out in points 7.2.2.1(4) and 7.2.2.1(5) above is performed by the entity managing the change without prejudice of the safety judgement mandated in Article 21(12), point (b) of Directive (EU) 2016/797.

-All changes shall remain compliant with the applicable TSIs() regardless its classification.
+All changes shall remain compliant with the applicable TSIs regardless its classification.

 Table 7.1